Omega Station: Plot

 Realizing that his fate is sealed, Velcoro calls Bezzerides, telling her to leave for Venezuela, lying that he will see her soon.
 He then privately talks to Felicia, telling her that he will die but she must make sure that Bezzerides leaves, and she agrees to do it.
 Semyon is taken to the desert, where the cartel bosses are angry for the clubs' destruction.
-He offers $1 million for his life, which the cartel accepts but they refuse to take him out of the desert, unless he gives up his suit.
-He refuses and punches a member of the cartel, but is fatally stabbed and left alone in the desert.
+He offers $1 million for his life, which the cartel accepts; before leaving a cartel member demands Frank's suit, which contains $3.5 million worth of diamonds.
+He refuses and punches a member of the cartel, but is stabbed and left alone in the desert.
 Bleeding, he starts walking his way back to civilization.
 Meanwhile, Bezzerides leaves the city in a bus, then leaves for a boat.

 While driving through the woods, Velcoro leaves a phone message to Chad but the signal loss prevents the message from being sent.
 He leaves the vehicle and his share of the money behind just as the black SUV catches up with him.
 He escapes through the woods while being followed by Burris and hitmen.
 He kills some of them and prepares for one last stand, but is gunned down by Burris and his henchmen.
 He left back his phone, which didn't send the phone message.
 Back at the desert, Semyon is haunted by hallucinations of his father and childhood bullies, who taunt him.
 He then sees an hallucination of Jordan in a white dress, who tells him he died some time ago.
 He turns back and sees his corpse in the ground, his walk part of the hallucination.
 Accepting his fate, he drops dead to the ground.

 In the aftermath, Eddie (Fred Ward) is disheartened to see the media report Velcoro's death.
-Gena (Abigail Spencer) finally receives the results of her paternity test, which states that Velcoro was Chad's father.
+Gena (Abigail Spencer) finally receives the results of her paternity test, which states that Velcoro was Chad's biological father.
 Woodrugh has a highway named after him, with Emily (Adria Arjona), Cynthia (Lolita Davidovich) and his baby attending.
 Tony Chessani is named Mayor of Vinci, while elected Governor Richard Geldof (C. S. Lee) inaugurates the California High-Speed Rail Authority, which goes as planned.

 Some time later, in Barquisimeto, Bezzerides speaks with Dan Howser (Stevin Knight), recounting on all the events that happened and provides with all incriminating evidence, including Caspere's case files.
 Howser tries to convince her to testify in court but she declines.
-She leaves for a room, revealing that she lives with Jordan and her daughter, who is also Velcoro's daughter.
+She leaves for a room, revealing that she lives with Jordan and her son, who is also Velcoro's son.
 They leave the room, joining Nails outside.
 They walk through the crowd, until they disappear.